Hello World

 METHOD z2ui5_if_app~main.

-WHEN client->check_on_init( ).
+IF client->check_on_init( ).

 DATA(view) = z2ui5_cl_xml_view=>factory(